hajoxx/moneypot/README.md

 Debian/Ubuntu
 -------------

-These are instructions for running MoneyPot locally on a Debian / Ubuntu machine.
+These are instructions for running bustabit locally on a Debian / Ubuntu machine.

 ### Distribution packages